angeluriot/Papermap/doc/contribute/maps.md

 		// This example is a Yes/No question but it can be anything else "no": {

-			// The emoji of the previous consensus
+			// Emoji representing the previous consensus
 			"emoji": "👎",

-			// The text of the previous consensus
+			// Short label for the previous consensus
 			"text": "No",

-			// A short description of the previous consensus "description": "The literature suggests that vaccines do not cause autism",
+			// Short description of the previous consensus "description": "The literature suggests that vaccines do not cause autism",

-			// The color of the previous consensus (see: /src/lib/clolors.ts for available colors) "color": "Red",
+			// Color of the previous consensus (see: /src/lib/colors.ts for available colors) "color": "Red",

-			// A list of unavailable "Paper result" if this previous consensus is selected (see below) "unavailable": [
+			// List of disallowed "Paper result" values if this previous consensus is selected (see below) "unavailable": [
-				"no_unlike_literature", // Here this one is unavailable because it contradicts this previous consensus "yes" // Here this one is unavailable to force "yes_unlike_literature" to be selected instead ]
+				"no_unlike_literature", // This one is unavailable because it contradicts this previous consensus "yes" // This one is unavailable to force "yes_unlike_literature" to be selected instead ]
 		},

 		// Other previous consensus options, in this example it would be "towards_no", "towards_yes" and "yes" },

-	// The groups of "Paper result" as shown in the top summary bar on map pages, the order is important here: the first group will be the leftmost one on the bar
+	// "Paper result" groups as displayed in the top summary bar (order matters: first = leftmost) "conclusion_groups": {
-	"conclusion_groups": {

 		// This example is a Yes/No question but it can be anything else "no": {

-			// The text of the group
+			// Label of the group
 			"text": "No",

-			// The color of the group (see: /src/lib/clolors.ts for available colors) "color": "Red"
+			// Color of the group (see: /src/lib/colors.ts for available colors) "color": "Red"
 		},

-		// Other groups, in this example it would be "no_but" and "maybe"
+		// Additional groups (e.g., "no_but", "maybe")

-		// A "more_research_needed" one has to be there with this exact key but you can customize its fields, place it in the middle
+		// A "more_research_needed" entry must be present with this exact key (place it roughly in the middle) "more_research_needed": {
-		"more_research_needed": {
 			"text": "More research needed",
 			"color": "Gray"